 Linyanti is on the far northwest boundary of the park.

 The Linyanti private concessions border the Linyanti River (Namibia is over the water) and stretch further west and south.

-- Charter flights limit luggage to just 20kg (including hand luggage and cameras) and bags must be small, soft and flexible to fit into the tiny craft: no shell suitcases!
-Bags should be no bigger than 62cm long, 30cm wide and 25cm high.
-(Many lodges offer complimentary laundry services so you can pack light.)
+- Charter flights limit luggage to just 20kg/44lbs (including hand luggage and cameras), and bags must be small, soft, and flexible to fit into the tiny craft: no shell suitcases!
+Bags should be no bigger than 62cm/24in long, 30cm/12in wide, and 25cm/10in high.
+Many lodges offer complimentary laundry services so you can pack light.
 Flying is generally essential when visiting the Linyanti and Selinda concessions.
-It will affect the budget: a flight from Kasane to Savuti, for example, can set you back around $325 excluding Vat.
+It will affect the budget: a flight from Kasane to Savuti, for example, can set you back around $325, excluding VAT.

-- One cannot yet fly to Nogatsaa; the lodge in the area organises land transfers.
+- You can’t yet fly to Nogatsaa; the lodge in the area organizes land transfers.

 - Private reserves can offer guided walks, off-roading to pursue game sightings, and horse-riding safaris.